britepool/comply/policies/disaster.md

     i.
 The following personnel must be notified when this plan is initiated:

-      1. [list all personnel (including titles) that must be notified of plan initiation ]
+      1. Director of each Engineering team
+      1. Head of Engineering, who will inturn notify all C-Level executives
+      1. Head of HR

-    i. [person responsible for notifications, including title] is responsible for notifying the personnel listed above.
+    i.
+The current Direcor or Manager of the on call team is responsible for notifying the personnel listed above.

 a. *Plan Deactivation*

     i.
-This plan must only be deactivated by [person or persons with authority to deactivate the plan, including job title].
+This plan must only be deactivated by Head of Engineering.

     i.
 In order for this plan to be deactivated, all relocation activities and critical service / technology tasks as detailed above must be fully completed and/or restored.
 If the organization is still operating in an impaired scenario, the plan may still be kept active at the discretion of [person or persons with authority to deactivate the plan, including job title].

     i.
 The following personnel must be notified when this plan is deactivated:

-        1. [list all personnel (including titles) that must be notified of plan activation]
+      1. Director of each Engineering team
+      1. Head of Engineering, who will inturn notify all C-Level executives
+      1. Head of HR

 a.
 The organization must endeavor to restore its normal level of business operations as soon as possible.